4 Front Desk Must-Haves for Every Fitness Business

 Devices, devices, devices.
 Computer, phone, tablet, wearable.
 You don’t need another, right?
 Well… not so fast.
 A dedicated device to run your scheduling and sales software is the key to business owners like you staying organized and on point.

-Having a single dedicated tablet to run the MINDBODY business app, for example, led one yoga studio owner to report that it kept her life organized and flowing and—more importantly—a dedicated device also worked faster and more efficiently (read: no YouTube videos to crash it!).
-Also remember to have a single customer-facing device for check-in.
+Having a single dedicated tablet to run the Mindbody business app, for example, led one yoga studio owner to report that it kept her life organized and flowing and—more importantly—a dedicated device also worked faster and more efficiently (read: no YouTube videos to crash it!).
+Also, remember to have a single customer-facing device for check-in.
 What’s good for you is doubly good for them.
-Learn more here.
+Learn more about the Mindbody class check-in app.

 A well-balanced retail area